George III

-George III (George William Frederick; 4 June 1738 – 29 January 1820) was King of Great Britain and of Ireland from 25 October 1760 until his death in 1820.
-Both kingdoms were in a personal union under him until the Acts of Union 1800 merged them on 1 January 1801.
-He then became King of the United Kingdom of Great Britain and Ireland.
-He was concurrently Duke and Prince-elector of Brunswick-Lüneburg ("Hanover") in the Holy Roman Empire before becoming King of Hanover on 12 October 1814.
-He was a monarch of the House of Hanover whounlike his two predecessorswas born in Great Britain, spoke English as his first language, and never visited Hanover.
+George III (George William Frederick; 4 June 1738 – 29 January 1820) was King of Great Britain and Ireland from 25 October 1760 until his death in 1820.
+The Acts of Union 1800 unified Great Britain and Ireland into the United Kingdom of Great Britain and Ireland, with George as its king.
+He was concurrently duke and prince-elector of Hanover in the Holy Roman Empire before becoming King of Hanover on 12 October 1814.
+He was the first monarch of the House of Hanover who was born in Great Britain, spoke English as his first language, and never visited Hanover.

-George's life and reign were marked by a series of military conflicts involving his kingdoms, much of the rest of Europe, and places farther afield in Africa, the Americas and Asia.
+George was born during the reign of his paternal grandfather, King George II, as the first son of Frederick, Prince of Wales, and Princess Augusta of Saxe-Gotha.
+Following his father's death in 1751, Prince George became heir apparent and Prince of Wales.
+He succeeded to the throne on George II's death in 1760.
+The following year, he married Princess Charlotte of Mecklenburg-Strelitz, with whom he had 15 children.
+George III's life and reign were marked by a series of military conflicts involving his kingdoms, much of the rest of Europe, and places farther afield in Africa, the Americas and Asia.
 Early in his reign, Great Britain defeated France in the Seven Years' War, becoming the dominant European power in North America and India.
-However, many of Britain's American colonies were soon lost in the American War of Independence.
+However, Britain lost 13 of its North American colonies in the American War of Independence.
 Further wars against revolutionary and Napoleonic France from 1793 concluded in the defeat of Napoleon at the Battle of Waterloo in 1815.
 In 1807, the transatlantic slave trade was banned from the British Empire.